 With more than 28 years of experience serving the community, the Food Bank now distributes more than 13 million pounds of food to our fourteen county service area through the help of around 200 partner organizations every year.

 The Food Bank of Northeast Georgia is a 501(c)3 that gathers donated items and purchased surplus food and distributes it to human-service agencies.
 These smaller non-profits then distribute that food to local community members in need.
 The Food Bank works with local, regional, state, and national product partners to bring food into the community.
 Product partners include:

 - TRUCKING COMPANIES

-Once the Food Bank receives the food, it is processed and stored in dry, refrigerated, and frozen storage units.
-Emergency food is distributed to those in need through partner agencies and community programs which include:
+Once the Food Bank receives the food, it is processed, stored, and distributed back to people in need.
+The Food Bank distributes food for hunger relief to those in need through partner agencies, mobile pantry events, and community programs which include:

 - TARGETED PROGRAMMING